MGDS-PET/website/content/pages/components/bands/etchedLeather.rst

 Description
 --------------------------------------------------

-This new direction was instigated by the need to cleanly house all the electronic components and rapidly produce a prototype.
+This new design direction was instigated by the need to cleanly house all the electronic components and rapidly produce a prototype.
 It was decided that a round 3D printed casing with arms to allow for an interchangeable band to slide into place would be created.
-This casing would house Arduino, battery, wiring, vibrating motor and a neopixel ring and single neopixel array would make up the face of the watch-like design.
-The band would be etched with Time Tremors inspired glyphs and runes to maintain some brand identity and tie into the aesthetic of the game.
+This casing would house an Arduino board, battery, wiring, vibrating motor and a NeoPixel ring and single NeoPixel array would make up the face of the watch-like design.
+The band would be etched with Time Tremors inspired glyphs and runes to maintain brand identity and tie into the aesthetic of the game.

 Design and Research Questions